Using Student-Paced presentations as a pre-test

 At our school, we use Nearpod in a variety of ways to pretest.
 We use Nearpod for proctoring spelling tests, pre-reads for novel studies, prior knowledge of history, chemistry, and math skills.

 We deviate from the paper tests, scantrons, and many other standard methods of testing.
 Students tend to be more receptive and engaged when using Nearpod.
-In Nearpod, some of the favorite activities are the collaboration feature, draw-it, and short answer questions.
+In Nearpod, some of my favorite activities are the Collaborate Board, Drag & Drop, Draw It, and Open-Ended Questions.
 We try to invoke thought and reasoning behind what they know.
 Simply asking multiple choice questions tend to be less than academic rigor and more or reciting facts without an understanding of the content.

-Student-paced lessons can cover any topic in any format.
+Student-Paced lessons can cover any topic in any format.
 The creativity is up to the heroes of the classroom.
 Teachers are continually showing me new ways that they are using Nearpod for assessments.
-We are a Canvas LMS school, so it is extremely easy to embed a student-paced lesson for the students to access and review.
+Nearpod integrates with your LMS for one seamless experience.
+We are a Canvas LMS school, so it is extremely easy to embed a Student-Paced lesson for the students to access and review.
 Pretesting is essential to track progress and growth, and Nearpod is just the tool to help.

 Brandon Hazzard is an Education Integrationist at The First Academy in Orlando, FL.